prathapm14/Responsible-AI-/README.md

-# Responsible-AI-
-Absolutely!
-Let's dive into the world of Responsible AI and Trustworthy AI in Azure AI Foundry.
-I'll provide a comprehensive overview, including code snippets and detailed steps to get you started.

 ### Responsible AI in Azure AI Foundry

 Responsible AI is about ensuring that AI systems are designed and deployed in a manner that is ethical, transparent, and accountable.
 Microsoft has established a governance framework rooted in AI principles to guide the development and deployment of AI systems.
 This framework is organized into four stages: Map, Measure, Mitigate, and Operate.